wmo-im/wis2box/docs/source/reference/configuration.rst

 Web application
 ^^^^^^^^^^^^^^^

 Web application configuration provides the ability to customize web components.
-All of these are optional.
+All of the below directives are optional.

 .. code-block:: bash